-Students must complete all assignments to receive a passing grade.
+You do not have to hand in all of the assignments to receive a passing grade in this course.

-Workshop Participation
+Weekly Participation

 Writing, like any of the creative arts, requires discipline and practice.
 Just like pianists, who spend hours on the piano bench accumulating muscle memory and developing their ear, writers who are serious about learning and deepening their craft spend hours at their desks, pounding away at the keys.
 But writing is also a social practice and writers are called upon to take interest in the work of their peers as well as established writers.
-In your seminars, you will have the opportunity to get hands-on experience led by talented up and coming voices in CanLit.
+In 265, there are two types of instruction: lecture and seminar.
+In lecture, I will explain the elements of craft and will introduce you to work by some of the major contemporary voices creating theatre, poetry, and fiction today.
+In your seminars, you will have the opportunity to get hands on experience led by talented up and coming voices in CanLit.
 Attendance is mandatory in both lecture and seminar.
+But the participation grade goes beyond mere attendance.
+You are expected to engage fully and respectfully in all aspects of the course.
+Your participation mark takes into account both the quality and quantity of your participation in lecture and seminar.